vvvk-gh/angular/basics.md

-ng build              # to build ng serve              # Builds and run the app in dev mode of server ng serve -0 #         # Opens in the browser ng test
+ng build              # to build ng serve              # Builds and run the app in dev mode of server ng serve -o          # Opens in the browser ng test

 ```